 Figure 13: 3D-morphology of the rock-ice ensemble modelled right at the detachment site.
-(A) Pre-failure settings; the volume of the glacieret is approximately 159,000 m3.
-(B) Immediate post-failure settings; the residual ice volume is approximately 89,000 m3.
+(A) Pre-failure settings; the volume of the glacieret is approximately 159,000 m.
+(B) Immediate post-failure settings; the residual ice volume is approximately 89,000 m.
 (C) Bedrock morphology reconstructed via RES imaging below the residual ice body; the bedrock niche where the glacier failed had a basal dip that ranged from 41 degrees in the rear portion to 20 degrees in the frontal part.

 The reconstruction of the buried bedrock morphology allowed for a precise modelling of the area of the collapse (Fig. 13).
-The volume of the glacieret, prior to collapse, was approximately 159,000 m 3 (Fig. 13A), contained within a perimeter of ~800 m, while the collapse involved about 70,000 m 3 (Fig. 13B) of ice, water and various debris leaving ~89,000 m 3 of ice in-situ.
-The perimeter of the failed mass is about 375 m and the failure surface, including the nearly vertical faces, was estimated at 9,700 m 2 .
+The volume of the glacieret, prior to collapse, was approximately 159,000 m3 (Fig. 13A), contained within a perimeter of ~800 m, while the collapse involved about 70,000 m3 (Fig. 13B) of ice, water and various debris leaving ~89,000 m3 of ice in-situ.
+The perimeter of the failed mass is about 375 m and the failure surface, including the nearly vertical faces, was estimated at 9,700 m2.
 The failed mass was hosted in a rock niche with a steep rear portion and a gentle frontal part.
 The bedrock inclination is approximately 41° in the rear portion and it is less than 20° in the frontal part (Fig. 13C).

-The temperature of the ice surface along the failure scarp was measured several times with IR airborne sensors: the early morning after the failure (7:00 AM of Jul 4, 2022; at the beginning of September (Sep 7, 2022) and in mid-October (9:00 AM of Oct 14, 2022).
+The temperature of the ice surface along the failure scarp was measured several times with IR airborne sensors: the early morning after the failure (7:00 AM of Jul 4, 2022; at the beginning of September (Sep 7, 2022) and in mid-October (9:00 AM of Oct 14.
+2022).
 The maximum temperature value was -9°C in summer time and -10°C in early autumn (See Supplementary Material for details and figures).
 These temperatures, always taken in the early morning, represent skin temperatures, but they are significantly lower than the nighttime air temperatures.
-This difference is mainly due to the high intrinsic uncertainty of these sensors, which require a complicate calibration procedure.
-Anyway, the The values are significant because remainthey have remained consistent and comparable, despite being collected over time.
+The values are relevant because they have remained consistent and comparable over time.
 Reliable quantitative interpretation requires complex calibration of the sensor along with specific processing.
-Corrections on the order of several degrees are often necessary (Aubry-Wake et al., 2015) especially in different seasons, confirming the case of rough surfaces.
-Despite potential biases of several degrees, these measurements still indicate-at least qualitatively-that the ice body is unquestionably cold, with temperatures several degrees below freezing.
+Corrections on the order of several degrees are often necessary (Aubry-Wake et al., 2015) especially in the case of rough surfaces.
+Despite potential biases of several degrees, these measurements still indicate -at least qualitatively-that the ice body is unquestionably cold, with temperatures several degrees below freezing.
 The post-failure exposed bedrock temperature was similarly measured in the early morning on the day after the failure (M. Zumiani, personal communication) and ranged between 0 and -1°C. This skin value, equally influenced by nighttime air temperatures, indicates that surface thermal conditions are close to the melting point.

 Following the drilling and sensor installation in August 2024, the vertical ice temperature profile was obtained two weeks later, after the thermal conditions around the borehole in the residual glacier had stabilized.
-The temperature at the ice-bedrock interface (-11.5 m below the ice surface) was -2.4 $^{\circ}$ C while the temperature within the ice body was of -2.8 $^{\circ}$ C, -3.1 $^{\circ}$ C and -1.6 $^{\circ}$ C at -8.5 m, -5.5 m and -2.5 m below the ice surface respectively (Fig. 12C).
-The average ice temperature can thus be estimated at some -2.4 $^{\circ}$ C.
+The temperature at the ice-bedrock interface (-11.5 m below the ice surface) was -2.4 °C while the temperature within the ice body was of -2.8 °C, -3.1 °C and -1.6 °C at -8.5 m, -5.5 m and -2.5 m below the ice surface respectively (Fig. 12C).
+The average ice temperature can thus be estimated at some -2.4 °C.